How to Cook Mussels (with White Wine and Cream)

 Get ready for the dreamiest pot of steamed mussels.
 A splash of white wine adds richness, lemon brings the bright notes, fresh garlic and shallots build savory flavor, and a swirl of cream makes the broth downright irresistible.
 The mussels release their own briny seafood stock as they cook, creating a perfect, restaurant-style sauce.

 If you’ve never cooked mussels at home, I get why they might feel a little intimidating.
-They’re usually something we order at restaurants as a special treat, but the truth is, mussels are incredibly fast and easy to make.
-Once you realize how simple they are, there’s no reason they can’t become a weeknight dinner staple.
+They’re usually something we order at restaurants as a special treat, but the truth is, they’re one of the fastest, easiest things you can make.
+Once you know how simple they are, there’s no reason they can’t become a weeknight dinner staple.

-If this is your first time cooking mussels and you have questions, don’t worry — I’ve got you covered.
-Below the recipe, you’ll find everything you need to know about choosing, storing, cleaning, and cooking mussels.
-Use the links in the table of contents to jump straight to the answers you’re looking for.
+If this is your first time cooking mussels, I’ve got you covered.
+After the recipe, you’ll find everything you need to know about choosing, storing, and cleaning mussels, plus which wine to use and how to build a great cooking broth.

 Ingredients